Logo

 Yitzhak Frenkel returned to Palestine in 1925, where he revolutionized the visual arts.

-Yitzhak Frenkel opened the Histadrut Art School in Tel Aviv.
+Yitzhak Frenkel opened the Histadrut Art School in Tel Aviv, the first studio of modern art in mandatory Palestine.

-Yitzhak Frenkel's students included Shimshon Holzman, Mordechai Levanon, David Hendler, Joseph Kossonogi, and Siona Tagger.
+Yitzhak Frenkel's students included Shimshon Holzman, Mordechai Levanon, David Hendler, Joseph Kossonogi, Genia Berger and Siona Tagger.

 Yitzhak Frenkel was a mentor to Bezalel students Avigdor Stematsky, Yehezkel Streichman, Moshe Castel, and Arie Aroch.

-Yitzhak Frenkel wished to make his students aware of the developments occurring abroad as well as the intellectual basis of French art.
+Yitzhak Frenkel exposed his students to Jewish Expressionism as well as the intellectual basis and techniques of French art.

-Yitzhak Frenkel felt that he could not express the small settlement's struggle for survival in abstract art, therefore he sought other forms.
+Yitzhak Frenkel felt that he could not express the pioneers' struggle for survival in abstract art.

-Yitzhak Frenkel first encountered Safed after his Aliya to Israel in 1919, the ancienty city left a deep impression on the young artist.
+Yitzhak Frenkel first encountered Safed after his Aliya to Mandatory Palestine in 1919, the ancient city left a deep impression on the young artist.

 Yitzhak Frenkel was entranced and mystified by the city's colours, its shades of blue, the chants of prayer and the alleyways.